-Many homeowners assume a high quality grass must be dark green and fast growing.
+Many homeowners assume a high quality grass must be dark green and fast-growing.
 However, often excess nitrogen leads to dark green color, excessive growth and thatch.

 This can result in grass needing to be mowed more frequently, and potentially nitrogen leaching into the ground water.

 Although the third element in N-P-K – Potassium the K, plays the influencing role in root growth.
-It is second to nitrogen in the requirements needed in a total fertilization program and obtain optimal growth.
+It is second to nitrogen in the requirements needed in a total fertilization program to obtain optimal growth.

 Should you use an Organic or Inorganic (chemical) Fertilizer?